The honours program is designed for graduates of the Bachelor of Nursing degree and other similar degrees.

 The knowledge and experience gained through completing this program will contribute to your knowledge base for nursing practice.

-The program of study combines a research project with course work.
-The course work, undertaken during the first semester of enrolment, comprises two units of study.
+The program of study combines a research project with program work.
+The program work, undertaken during the first semester of enrolment, comprises two subjects of study.

 The remainder of the program is devoted to completion of a research project and the preparation of a thesis.
 This program can be undertaken concurrently with any new graduate transitional program offered by various hospitals.